DePaul vs. Creighton Women's Basketball Predictions & Picks - January 6

 DePaul Schedule Analysis

-- The Blue Demons picked up their best win of the season on December 5, when they grabbed a 68-64 victory over the Green Bay Phoenix, who rank inside the top 50 (No. 28), according to our computer rankings.
+- The Blue Demons captured their signature win of the season on December 5, when they grabbed a 68-64 victory over the Green Bay Phoenix, who rank inside the top 50 (No. 28), according to our computer rankings.

-- The Blue Demons have one Quadrant 1 win, tied for the 25th-most in the country.
-But they also have three Quadrant 1 losses, tied for the 44th-most.

 Get tickets for any college basketball game this season at Ticketmaster!